 Master's in Clinical Mental Health Counseling

 We are now accepting completed applications for enrollment in the Fall 2017 semester!
 Interested students are encouraged to attend a Rowan Global Information Session.

 The Master's in Clinical Mental Health Counseling (CMHC) program is highly valued by candidates seeking research positions, those planning to pursue a doctoral degree, those interested in teaching, those seeking human service counseling positions in a variety of settings and more!

-The application deadline for the Fall 2014 semester is February 15, 2017 (candidates selected for interview will be contacted in early March).
+The application deadline for the Fall 2017 semester is February 15, 2017 (candidates selected for interview will be contacted in early March).
 However, if a cohort is not filled, applications may be considered after the deadline.
-Please contact the CGCE representative, Stephanie Brigandi (856.256.5134), to inquire if applications are still being accepted.
+Please contact Rowan Global Admissions at 856.256.4747 to inquire if applications are still being accepted.

-For additional information and application materials, please visit the The College of Graduate and Continuing Education
+For additional information and application materials, please visit: Global Learning & Partnerships

 **If you already have an MA degree in counseling (or a closely related field) and you need additional coursework in order to achieve the “60 credit” NJ requirement, then you may be interested in our Certificate of Advanced Graduate Study (CAGS) in Mental Health Counseling.